If you're reading this, a tingle of fear might be shooting through you all the way to the end of your ponytail.

 If you catch your hair loss early enough and stop doing tight hairstyles quite so often, your hair can often recover.
 However, if you have been wearing extremely tight braids, weaves, or tightly pulled back hair for many years, there is a risk of permanent hair loss.

 The good news is that hair loss treatments are available.
-Pilot offers personalised hair loss treatment plans created for you by Australian doctors.
+Pilot offers personalised hair loss treatment plans created for you by Australian practitioners.

-The Pilot journey starts with an online assessment, which is text-based and includes questions about your experience with hair loss.
-This is then reviewed by our local doctors, who will create a treatment plan to tackle your hair loss.
+The Pilot journey starts with an online assessment, which includes questions about your experience with hair loss.
+This is then reviewed by our local practitioners, who will create a treatment plan to tackle your hair loss.

 This treatment plan could include oral medication, as well as a topical treatment that is applied directly to the scalp.
 A combination of the oral and topical medication has an 83 per cent success rate in retaining hair and a 66 per cent success rate in regrowing it.